-Indicator Findings Support Plan Result/ Compliance 1 Records of approximately three students were reviewed prior to the on-site review by the team leaders.
+Indicator Findings Support Plan Result/ 1 Compliance Records of approximately three students were reviewed prior to the on-site review by the team leaders.
 Students' records were very accessible.
 The record review process identified by following: -Random IEP items were not measurable or information missing.
+Overall record review yielded few compliance issues. -It was unclear if referrals were made to the Office of Rehabilitative Services and/or the Department of Behavioral Healthcare, Developmental Disabilities & Hospitals (BHDDH) (see also Transition Section 3, item #4) (RI Regulations Subpart D Evaluations, Eligibility Determinations, Individualized Education Programs and Educational Placements, 300-320) Documentation: Data Analysis; Interviews; Observation Verification will be provided to the Rhode Island Department of Education, Office of Student, Community and Academic Supports, that compliance issues are addressed and rectified.
+This Support Plan is applicable for all compliance findings in this section.
+Timeline : Immediately Progress Check : February 2023 FOLLOW-UP FINDINGS : Professional development/technical assistance meetings with RIDE professionals and DOC special education teachers were held.
+All IEP components were reviewed including completing every item and making items bother observable and measurable.
+Students are specifically asked if there is anyone additional, they would like to attend their IEP meeting (parent, previous service provider or school).
+The DOC expanded the range of internal providers that are invited to IEP meetings.
+Invitations are extended to internal agencies or entities if they are in any way part of the individual's treatment plan.

-Overall Assurances will be provided to the Rhode Island Department of Education, Office of Student, Community and Academic Supports, that compliance issues are addressed and rectified.
-This Support Plan is applicable for all -It was unclear if referrals were made to the Office of Rehabilitative Services and/or the Department of Behavioral Healthcare, Developmental Disabilities & Hospitals (BHDDH) (see also Transition Section 3, item #4) (RI Regulations Subpart D Evaluations, Eligibility Determinations, compliance findings in this section.
-Timeline: Immediately and ongoing Progress Check: February 2023 Individualized Education Programs and Educational Placements, 300-320) Documentation: Data Analysis; Interviews; Observation FOLLOW-UP FINDINGS: Result 2 Child Outreach Child Outreach This is not applicable to the RI Department of Corrections Education Unit Documentation: Data Analysis Result 3 Child Find (State Performance Plan Indicator #11) Child Find and Evaluation (Federal DOE Dear Colleague Letter Dec.5, 2014) States and their public agencies must have child find policies and procedures in place to identify, locate, and evaluate students who are in correctional facilities who may have a disability under the IDEA and need special education and related services, regardless of the severity of their disability and consistent with the State's child find and eligibility standards.
+Result 2 Child Outreach This is not applicable to the RI Department of Corrections Education Unit Documentation.
+Result 3 Child Find (State Performance Plan Indicator #11) Child Find and Evaluation (Federal DOE Dear Colleague Letter Dec.5, 2014) States and their public agencies must have child find policies and procedures in place to identify, locate, and evaluate students who are in correctional facilities who may have a disability under the IDEA and need special education and related services, regardless of the severity of their disability and consistent with the State's child find and eligibility standards.
 This responsibility includes students who have never been identified as a student with a disability prior to their entry into the facility.
 Students suspected of having a disability who need special education and related services must be evaluated, subject to applicable parental consent requirements, in a timely manner, even if the student will not be in the facility long enough to complete the evaluation.
 If a student transfers from an LEA to a correctional facility in the same school year after the evaluation has begun, and the responsibility for FAPE transfers as well, both agencies must coordinate assessments to ensure that a timely evaluation occurs.
-Documentation: Data Analysis Result 4 Student Accommodations and Modifications Throughout the district special educators receive a monthly update via staff meeting that includes IEP placement recommendations, and modifications such as request for glasses or preferential seating.
-Documentation: Data Analysis; Interviews; Document Reviews Documentation: Data Analysis; Interviews; Document Reviews Result 5 Specific Learning Disabilities Determination (SLD) Age-appropriate inmates are interviewed to determine educational histories.
+Documentation : Data Analysis Result 4 Student Accommodations and Modifications Throughout the district special educators receive a monthly update via staff meeting that includes IEP placement recommendations, and modifications such as request for glasses or preferential seating.
+Documentation: Data Analysis; Interviews; Document Reviews Documentation : Data Analysis; Interviews; Document Reviews Result 5 Specific Learning Disabilities Determination (SLD) Age-appropriate inmates are interviewed to determine educational histories.
 Evaluation results in conjunction with classroom performance are reviewed at the IEP meeting to determine eligibility for services.
 The SLD determination forms are implemented as warranted.
-Documentation: Interviews; Data Analysis Result 6 Due Process Information (State Performance Plan Indicators) Over the past three years the Adult Correctional Institution has had no (zero) complaints, mediations, or hearings Documentation: Documentation: Data Analysis, RIDE, Due Process Data Base
+Documentation: Interviews; Data Analysis

+Result 6 Due Process Information (State Performance Plan Indicators) Over the past three years the Adult Correctional Institution has had no (zero) complaints, mediations, or hearings Documentation: Documentation: Data Analysis, RIDE, Due Process Data Base